Ewart Guinier: Labor and politics

 In 1949 Guinier ran for Manhattan Borough President on the American Labor Party ticket, the first Black candidate to be nominated for that office by any party.
 His campaign was chaired by attorney Hope Stevens, who wrote that the campaign "would put an end to the lily-white standards of other political parties which have long denied the Negro people of New York political representation in our city government."
 Guinier's platform was pro-labor and antiracist.
 He promoted policy ideas that would support fair employment practices and root out housing discrimination.
 He received 38 percent of the votes cast in that race, and lost to the Democratic Party candidate, Robert Wagner.

 In 1950, in the midst of a nationwide red scare, the UPW was purged from the CIO because of its connections to the Communist Party.
 It was dissolved in 1953.

 Guinier continued to be active in labor and community organizing both nationally and locally.
 He helped to found the Harlem Affairs Committee in 1953, and the Jamaica Coordinating Council in 1962.
 He was also involved in Communist organizations, including the Harlem Trade Union Council, which he co-founded with Ferdinand Smith, and the National Negro Labor Council, where he was a founding member and a vice president.
-He was a member of the National Urban League, and served as chairman of the Queens Urban League from 1962-1968.
+He was a member of the National Urban League, and served as chairman of the Queens Urban League from 1962 to 1968.